chrischenyc/real-life-cdk-ts/packages/rest-api-serverless/README.md

-# Simple REST API server powered by [AWS ECS](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/Welcome.html) with [Fargate](https://docs.aws.amazon.com/AmazonECS/latest/userguide/what-is-fargate.html)
+# Simple REST API server powered by AWS Serverless services

 > A vanilla express.js project in TypeScript.
 It provides a few simple RESTful API endpoints for demonstration purposes, nothing fancy.